georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 However, if you would like access to advanced reporting features, a custom domain, or the ability to add your international Associates IDs, you will need to sign up for a Geniuslink account.
 [Try it out for free](http://social.geni.us/ALESignup).
 Learn more about our [fair and transparent pricing](http://social.geni.us/ALEPricing).

-Please note: By default, Geniuslink's Associates IDs will be used until you have added your own via the Geniuslink dashboard.
+Please note: By default, Geniuslink's international Associates IDs will be used until you have added your own via the Geniuslink dashboard.
 Please [contact Geniuslink](mailto:hi@geni.us) if you have any questions.